MohamedAmr-9/Elevvo_Internship_Task_1/README.md

 ---

+## 📌 How to Use
+1. Download `Sales Dashboard Task 1`
+2. Open the Excel file and navigate to `Dashboard`sheet.
-Explore the Dashboard sheet and interact with slicers/filters.
+3. Explore the interactive dashboard using filters and slicers.

+---

-✨ About
+## ✨ About
-This project was created during the Elevvo Internship to showcase skills in:
+This project was created during the **Elevvo Internship** as a practical task to demonstrate skills in:

-Data Analysis
+- Data Cleaning & Preparation

-Dashboard Design
+- Dashboard Design

-Business Insights Visualization
+- Business Data Analysis

+---